beatlab-mcmaster/AVOKE/plugin-stimulus-matrix-display/docs/jspsych-stimulus-matrix-display.md

 # stimulus-matrix-display plugin

 This plugin implements a stimulus matrix display trial used for eyetracking experiments and other research studies.
-A target ('E' by default) appears in random locations on a blank canvas based on a customizable grid layout.
-The target can appear with custom rotation angles if specified, or with no rotation by default.
+A target ('E' by default) appears in locations on a blank canvas based on a customizable grid layout.

+**Rotation Control:**
+- Use `rotation_angles` to randomly sample rotation angles for each target
+- Use `rotation_sequence` to specify exact rotations for each target in order
+- `rotation_sequence` takes priority over `rotation_angles` when both are provided

+**Location Control:**
+- Use `target_locations` to specify exact presentation order of grid positions
+- If empty array, locations will be randomized automatically

 The participant must look at the target and respond with an arrow key by default, or click on the targets when clickable mode is enabled.
 When using keyboard responses with rotation, the correct direction corresponds to where the lines of the 'E' are headed (0° = Right, 90° = Down, 180° = Left, 270° = Up).
 After a correct response, a new target will appear.
 The plugin supports flexible grid sizes (e.g., 3x3, 4x4, 5x3, etc.) and can use either text characters or images as targets.
 When using time-based display, targets automatically advance after a specified duration without requiring user input.

 ## Using a Plugin